dexlab-io/fvm/README.md

 This method transfers the tokens to the MoneyProxy and executes a batch of actions in the context of the MoneyProxy.

-// TODO consider using the registry to fetch contracts so they can be updated by the FIQ DAO.
+// TODO consider using the registry to fetch contracts so they can be updated by the Pie DAO.
 // TODO add documentation about possible fees for this system.